 (Why am I asking this question when I know fine it’s Latin ‘Non sine pulvere palma’.
 The palma part refers to the palm-wreath that bedecked the winner.
 Ooh, get him and his Boris Johnsonian pretensions.)

 In the gardening world you don’t get something for nothing.
 You work at your ground – shortcuts are permitted – and it brings rewards.
 (Even so-called low-maintenance gardens need a bit of attention – unless you plump for lock-block and plastic grass, in which case it isn’t a garden at all.
 Just a parody.)

 Gardens.
 Are they worth the time?

 Anyway, my friend admitted to me he was getting to the stage of wondering if it was worth it.
 The question about why are we gardeners was beginning to prey on his mind.

 He didn’t want to play golf – but he did think about the passing of time.
-Something link, there goes another weekend when, instead of being somewhere hillwalking, he’d be raxing himself barrowing soil around for a raised bed or laying out another path.
+There goes another weekend, he thought, when, instead of being somewhere hillwalking, he’d be raxing himself barrowing soil around for a raised bed or laying out another path.

 I’m sure most of us have felt like that just now and again.
 But his gardening did pay off in all kinds of ways.

 First of all he noticed his friends from the city centre started to call on sunny Sunday afternoons.
 They admitted that they just wanted to sit in a lovely garden.
 This was certainly a reward for his efforts.

 And at least it made him sit down as well, instead of rushing around with the wheelbarrow.
 So his social life didn’t suffer too much.